maoaiz/tsp-genetic-python/README.md

 ## tsp-genetic-python
-### An genetic algorithm to solve the Travelling Salesman Problem implemented in Python 3
+### A genetic algorithm to solve the Travelling Salesman Problem implemented in Python 3

 #### Usage
 Run with: